-We are committed to the highest international standards for safety and technological innovation and economic as well as social performance, and contribute to strengthening our clients’ Social License to Operate (SLO) at local and national levels.
+We are committed to upholding the highest environmental, social and governance (ESG) standards, as well as working with our clients to strengthen their Social License to Operate (SLO) at local and national levels.

 Our partnership-based approach

-In addition to the Projects’ economic and financial rationale, AEMP will seek to create shared value for the client as well as other key stakeholders by maximizing the Project’s economic, social and environmental impact through:
+In addition to a project’s economic and financial rationale, AEMP will seek to create shared value for both the client and key stakeholders by maximizing the project’s economic, social and environmental impact through:

-Local employment and training of local workforce - the Project will create direct and indirect employment opportunities, during both the construction and operating phases.
+- Local employment and training of local workforce - projects will create direct and indirect employment opportunities, during both the construction and operating phases.

-Affording the client the opportunity to become a shareholder in the project through its foundation, employee pension scheme or other relevant structure.
+- Offering the client the opportunity to become a shareholder in the project through its foundation, employee pension scheme or other relevant structure

-Through a PPP with public funders, which AEMP is able to help mobilise, the project could be extended to neighbouring communities to extend its social and economic benefits.
+- In case of a PPP with public funders, which AEMP is able to help mobilise, a project could be extended to neighbouring communities to extend its social and economic benefits.

-It is also expected that the project could help stimulate the local economy, and create a basis for developing renewable energy for other users in the area.
+- Projects could help stimulate the local economy and create a basis for developing renewable energy for other users in the area.